-UNIT 1 Intro to corporate campaign.
-In-depth research of a selected existing company and its attributes or they can get brief from a new company.
+UNIT 1 Intro to corporate packaging.
+In-depth research of a selected existing company and its attributes or they can get briefs from a new company.
 UNIT 2 Parallel research for similar companies to understand it's brief.

-UNIT 3 Create Logo, logo type, symbol etc. for that company and established its Identity.
-UNIT 4 Create collaterals for that company using that created logo design.
+UNIT 3 Create Packaging, logo type, presentation, using of mockup etc. for that company and established its brand UNIT 4 Create collateral for that company using that created packaging.